ipfs/js-ipfs/README.md

 * Ensure CORS is [correctly configured](https://github.com/ipfs/js-ipfs/blob/master/docs/CORS.md) for use with the HTTP client
 * Look into the [examples](https://github.com/ipfs-examples/js-ipfs-examples/tree/master) to learn how to spawn an IPFS node in Node.js and in the Browser
 * Consult the [Core API docs](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) to see what you can do with an IPFS node
-* Visit https://dweb-primer.ipfs.io to learn about IPFS and the concepts that underpin it
-* Head over to https://proto.school to take interactive tutorials that cover core IPFS APIs
+* Head over to https://proto.school to take the [IPFS course](https://proto.school/course/ipfs) that covers core IPFS concepts and JS APIs
-* Check out https://docs.ipfs.io for tips, how-tos and more
+* Check out https://docs.ipfs.io for [glossary](https://docs.ipfs.io/concepts/glossary), tips, how-tos and more
 * See https://blog.ipfs.io for news and more
 * Need help?
 Please ask 'How do I?' questions on https://discuss.ipfs.io